-Wor-Wic offers two associate of applied science degree programs and two certificate of proficiency programs in office technology.
-Students who complete any of the office technology programs are eligible to take specific components of the Microsoft Office Specialist (MOS) certification examination.
+Wor-Wic offers two associate of applied science degree programs, three certificate of proficiency programs and one letter of recognition in office technology.
+Students who complete any of the appropriate office technology programs are eligible to take specific components of the Microsoft Office Specialist (MOS) certification examination.